 A. Education System for Engineering in Australia

-The education system for engineers in Australia is highly regarded worldwide.
+The Australian education system for engineers is highly regarded worldwide.
 It provides a solid foundation and comprehensive training to prepare individuals for successful careers in engineering.
-The following subheadings discuss the key aspects of the education system for engineers in Australia.
+The following outlines the key aspects of the Australian engineering education system.

 Accredited Engineering Degrees